floriandejonckheere/utu-thesis/thesis/chapters/05-modular-monolith.typ

 In this chapter, we discuss the modular monolith architecture.
 We start by defining the architectural style, and then continue by discussing the advantages and drawbacks of the architecture.
-The following research question is answered:
+We answer the following research question:

 *Research Question 1*: What is the modular monolith architecture, and what sets it apart from monolith and microservices architectures?